eviterin/LogRotator/README.md

 2. Execute the compiled JavaScript file: node LogRotate.test.js

 ## Expected Output
-this whole thing todo:

-The log rotation behavior is defined in the `logpolicy.conf` file.

-You can find this file in the project directory:
 Upon successful execution, you should see the following output:
 ```
 Test: Creating log file...